foselab/foselab.github.io/_pages/positions.md

 social: false  # includes social icons at the bottom of the page
 ---

 The University of Bergamo has three open positions in computer science and computer engineering - related to software engineering.

+Bergamo is a small city, yet it is very rich in history and culture (see the recent article <https://www.ft.com/content/02497aca-c22d-431e-918f-011b91406ef1>).
+Salaries follow the rate fixed at the national level (details in the call).
+A tax benefit is provided to researchers coming from abroad.
+Additional personal funds are also offered on top of the salary, and several university calls for research funding can also support the researcher for traveling and research collaborations.
 ___

 ## 1. Tenure-track faculty researcher position (RTT)